Is Occupation better than Independence?

 Thanks for reading.

 Israel insists that it is still the underdog in the Middle East.
-Danny Ayalon, best known for his video series The Truth about Israel, is the most familiar countenance on the pro-Israeli internet.
-He explains Underdogland with familiar maps and graphics at the speed of YouTube.
-Complete with rousing music and dramatic end-tone.
-Favored mightily by those who like metaphors that echo.
+Danny Ayalon, well known for his video series The Truth about Israel, is a familiar countenance on the pro-Israeli internet.
+He explains Underdogland with familiar maps and graphics, available at the click (such as the link above).
+The presentation has high production qualities, the music is rousing and the end-tone is dramatic.
+Favored mightily by those who like echo-chamber metaphors.

 Something happened at Harvard and Microsoft recently: two prestigious shakers and movers (lifelong Zionists) endorsed a boycott of Israel, a ‘single state.’
 It became the most read article on the Washington Post.
-This does not mean that they have joined the BDS Movement but it’s a step in the right direction.
+This does not mean that they have joined the BDS Movement but it’s a step.

 Consider diaspora: the Syrians these last five years, the Palestinians these last sixty-seven years?
 To be ousted from ancestral lands along the Mediterranean and shoved to the east.
 Then, in 1967 (Naksa) occupied by the same people who shoved you eastward in 1948: (Nakba).